MaayanMordehai/redis-images/README.md

 # redis-images
-The redis images that are in use by the redis operator
+The redis images that are in use by the redis operator.